-Years ago, when I was juggling the responsibilities of small children and farm life and college classes (and before non-traditional students were a well-served demographic) a popular musician made an indelible mark on my perspective.
+Years ago, when I was juggling the responsibilities of three small “chids” and dairy farm life and college classes a popular musician made an indelible mark on my perspective.
 She said,

 Sure enough, she was right.

 I’ve come to think of my life as a series of seasons, thus the theme for this blog.
 There is a natural ebb and flow over time ~ of new and old, of coming and going, of learning and growing ~ that I deeply appreciate.
 Sometimes it is painful, the goings too soon or the learning too late.
-And the older I grow the more acutely I am aware that this moment of this season is all that I have.
-I must mark this moment, make it count.
+The older I grow the more acutely I am aware that this moment of this season is all that I have.
+I must make it count.

-I am fortunate to have enjoyed decades of raising a family (now three independent adults) with my husband (of 29 years and counting) and building a career (in education and technology) in this lovely place (of four distinct seasons).
+I am fortunate to have enjoyed decades of raising a family (now three independent adults; married, chids of their own!) with my husband (of 35 years and counting) while building a career — education and technology, writing and consulting (c.f.
+NorthCountrySolutions.US) — in this lovely place (of four distinct seasons).
 We’ve faced our share of significant challenges, some of which are stories just begging to be told.
 Sometimes I wondered if we’d make it.
 Seriously.
 But I wouldn’t trade a minute of this journey now.

 I love to travel and relish opportunities for adventure, immersed in another culture.
 I prefer to travel with a partner — the Hubs is the best!
 I am inspired to think differently every time I leave home.
 Yet I’m always delighted to return.